Ka’u or Volcano Village? The Pros and Cons

 Staying in Volcano Village

 Footsteps from the Park

-Volcano Village is easily within walking distance of the entrance to Hawaii Volcanoes National Park and the Kilauea Visitor Center as well as the famous Thurston Lava Tube, so if you’re inclined to make an extended adventure out of the park, staying in Volcano Village is a great option.
+Volcano Village is easily within walking distance of the entrance to Hawaii Volcanoes National Park and the Kilauea Visitor Center as well as popular lava tubes, steam vents and overlooks, so if you’re inclined to make an extended adventure out of the park, staying in Volcano Village is a great option.
 With over 320,000 acres, there’s plenty to explore, but visitors to the park often regroup, refuel, and recharge at Volcano Village, so staying during peak tourism season can be a crapshoot.

 Excellent Camping and Hiking

 Because of its proximity to the park and the many campgrounds and hiking paths contained within, staying in Volcano Village and backpacking in for an overnight stay is an easy and painless endeavor.
 And with hiking trailheads that begin right off the main road, you’ll have plenty of opportunities to get out and see the Big Island up close.

 Cooler Weather than the Rest of the Island

 Volcano Village sits just below 4,000 feet above sea level, which makes it slightly cooler (by about 10-15 degrees) than elsewhere on the island.
 While this can be a plus or not depending on if you enjoy the heat, most visitors to Hawaii, with its reputation as a tropical wonderland, don’t pack properly for the colder climate of Volcano Village and have a poor experience as a result.
 If you’re determined to visit the park and stay in Volcano Village, bring a set of jeans and a jacket just in case.